AzAgarampur/CorsairLLeak/README.md

 # CorsairLLeak
-Map physical addresses into userspace (RW), read/write MSRs, send/recieve data on I/O ports, and query/set bus configuration data with this Corsair LL Access driver.
+Map physical addresses into userspace (RW), read/write MSRs, send/recieve data on I/O ports, and query/set bus configuration data with the Corsair LL Access driver.
 ## How it works
 The LL access driver has almost no security permissions.
 It calls `IoCreateDevice()` and `IoCreateSymbolicLink()` with all default parameters	, therefore granting everyone all access to the device object.
 However, `IRP_MJ_CREATE` is handled and the driver calls `SeQueryInformationToken` to verify that the caller's integrity level is at least High.
 Otherwise it returns `STATUS_ACCESS_DENIED`.